 There are 11 peanut allergens (Ara h 1 to Ara h 11); these allergens are seed storage proteins and biological reserves that enable the peanut seed to grow into a plant.

 In the United Kingdom, the prevalence of peanut allergy is reported to be in 0.2–2.5% in children and in 0.3–0.5% in adults [4,5].
 A rise in the prevalence was reported in the United States, with 1.4% of children having a peanut allergy in 2008 compared to 0.4% in 1997 .

 There is a greater risk of peanut allergy in children who have:

-Having a peanut allergy does not increase the risk of allergy to another legume (eg, peas, beans, lentils, soybeans) with the exception of lupin.
-Yet, one-third of those with a peanut allergy will have a concurrent reaction to a tree nut (eg, walnut, almond, brazil nut, coconut) .
+Having a peanut allergy does not increase the risk of allergy to another legume (eg, peas, beans, lentils, and soybeans) with the exception of lupin.
+However, one-third of those with a peanut allergy will have a concurrent reaction to a tree nut (eg, walnut, almond, brazil nut, and coconut) .